Weather forecast for the day ahead in Sussex

 Updated

-The Met Office said it will be bright and sunny day across the region, with some fair weather cloud developing during the afternoon but still feeling warmer than recent days with light winds.

-It will feel warm with a maximum temperature of 22 degrees Celsius.
-The minimum temperature will be eight degrees Celsius.
+There will be a maximum temperature of 22 degrees Celsius.
+The minimum temperature will be 11 degrees Celsius.

-The Met Office said it will be a dry night with clear skies across the region.
-There is a risk of fog patches forming overnight and slowly clearing after dawn.
+The Met Office said it will be a dry night with variable amounts of cloud but 'some clear spells at times'.
+It will become chilly by dawn, with a chance of mist or shallow fog in places.